edal95/Drawdle/README.md

 ## Installation

+1. Clone repository.
+2. pip install requirements.txt in a virtual environment.
+3. Run app.py from command line.
+4. Web app will be available on localhost:5000.

-Available on my public website, https://www.eyaldalal.com.
+Will be made available on my public website.

 ## Usage

 * Click to cycle through colors for each square.
 * Type in the 5-letter solution to today's Wordle.
-* Click draw.
+* Click Draw.

 ## Notes